madprops/objection/README.md

-This is a simple library to add parsing for simple objects
+This is a simple library to add parsing for simple objects.

 For example: